 Horsebox and trailer cover

 This type of cover is based on how many stalls the former has and whether or not it’s been converted (i.e. it isn’t factory standard).
-Regards trailer insurance this should be accompanied with breakdown cover and public liability insurance.
+Regards trailer insurance this should be accompanied by breakdown cover and public liability insurance.

-Tips on getting the best value horse insurance
+Tips on getting cheap horse insurance

 - Always compare quotes by asking at least three different companies what they can offer you.

-- Loss of use cover is extremely expensive since it will pay out up to 100% of the value of your horse.
+- Loss of use coverage is extremely expensive since it will pay out up to 100% of the value of your horse.
 Without this, you’ll see a big drop in the cost of your insurance premiums.

 - If you have more than one horse then it can be less expensive to put them all on the one multi-horse insurance policy, rather than take out an individual cover for each.
 Doing this could save you up to 10% on the cost of your insurance overall.

 - Another discount (up to 40%) can be gained by taking out your insurance policy online.

 - Take out a higher excess and benefit from less expensive premiums.
 Just make sure you can pay it should you actually have to make a claim on your horse or equine insurance.